The right red-light therapy dosing – A Luminousred guide

 Dose (in J/cm2) = Power Density (in mW/cm2) x Time (in seconds) x 0.001

 The dose is telling you how long that power density was applied.
 A higher light intensity means less application time is required.
-The intensity is particularly important because we want to have a high-intensity device for taking advantage of the benefits of red-light therapy in as little treatment time as possible.
+The intensity is particularly important because we want to have a high-intensity device for taking advantage of the benefits of red-light technology in as little time as possible.
 Who would want to stand/sit in front of their light for 30 minutes rather than 10, right?

 The distance of the light source is crucially important here, as it determines the light power density hitting the skin.
 For example, using the device at 10″ inches instead of 4″ inches increases the application time but simultaneously covers a larger skin area.
 Of course, you can use it from further away, just be sure to compensate by increasing application time.